the0neWhoKnocks/prototype.component-loading-webpack/README.md

 ## Notes

+- If you want to test Coveralls locally, you'll have to
+   - Uncomment the entry in `karma.conf.js` within `reporters`.
+   - Create a `.coveralls.yml` file and add your repo token.
+      - Get the token by signing in to https://coveralls.io with your GitHub creds.
+      - Go to the **Repos** section, click **Add Repos**, add the repo.
+      - Go into the repo, there should be a **Refresh** button at the top, click on that and wait for the repo to sync.
+      - Once synced, there should be a **Repo Stats** section to the right where you'll find the repo token at the bottom.
+      - Copy that token into `.coveralls.yml` like `repo_token: XXXXXXXXXXX`.
+   - Now if you run tests locally, it'll push the current data to Coveralls if the tests were successful.

 - Tried using webpack-dev-server and there were live-reload issues when used with Gulp.
 Basically WebPack would finish, reload the page, then files would be